 New Jersey health club bonds ensure that the principal (health club) will honestly and faithfully comply with the rules stated in their customer contracts and with all of the provisions found in the New Jersey Statutes Annotated, specifically Title 56:8-42.
 If a health club goes bankrupt or ceases to operate unexpectedly, the surety bond will protect members who have prepaid membership dues from financial loss.

 Need more specifics about this surety bond?
 Fill out our online bond request form to connect with a health club bond specialist.
-We can answer all of your questions and provide you with a personalized bond quote within 1 business day of submitting an application.
+We can answer your questions and provide a personalized bond quote within 1 business day.

 What’s the fine print?